 Without a UX Designer, you’ve just got a random collection of buttons and menus, with no thought behind them.

-The two disciplines needs to work together in harmony, and UI should always follow UX.
+The two disciplines need to work together in harmony, and UI should always follow UX.

 UX and UI Designers work together especially closely when the time comes to iterate.
 If something about the UX changes, the UI will need to be redesigned to reflect that.
 And if UI changes are needing, the information architecture may also need to be changed to make it work.